mobialia/gwt-android-emu/readme.md

 This library emulates some Android APIs over GWT.
 The idea is to allow porting your Android Apps to HTML5 and run them in Chrome, Firefox OS, PhoneGAP, etc.

+The main difficult is that all the app interface must be redesigned with the GWT UiBinder (or HTML), but we can keep a lot of Java code in common between the Android App and the HTML5 App.

 The components that this library emulates are:

 * Activities